CCMC Teachers: WEEK 1 • JULY 12-18, 2025

 Ed Johnson

 Classical.
 Brazilian.
 R&B. Jazz.
 Afro-Cuban.
 Pop.
 Rock and Roll.
-Funk.
+Country.
 Folk.
 Ed Johnson’s mastery of so many different styles, coupled with a passion for harmony vocal and horn arrangements, all factor into a magical blend of vibrant, original contemporary jazz that has won fans and airplay worldwide.
-As a vocalist, Ed is frequently compared to Ivan Lins, Milton Nascimento, Kenny Rankin, and Michael Franks.
-As a guitarist and bandleader, critics often cite the sounds of Airto and Flora Purim.
-Ed has seven recording projects to his credit, in addition to producer credits for numerous artists.
-He currently performs and records with his Brazilian jazz ensemble Novo Tempo, as well as with the Americana roots band Cabin Fever NW.
+As a vocalist, Ed Johnson is frequently compared to Ivan Lins, Milton Nascimento, Kenny Rankin, and Michael Franks.
+As a guitarist and bandleader, critics often cite the lushly exotic, accessible sounds of Airto and Flora Purim.
+Ed has numerous recording projects to his credit, in addition to producer’s credits for other singer/songwriters.
+His latest album with Novo Tempo, For Every Living Thing, was recenty released on Cumulus Records.

 Doo Wop to Pop!